 previous QSOs with the station you're working (after you type in a call and strike Tab or Enter)

 - your most recent logged QSOs (after you click the Log button)

-the Main window's Log QSOs tab can be configured for rapidly recording already-completed QSOs from a paper logbook or from notes made during an operating session; if you plan to do this, review these sections of the documentation:
+the Main window's Log QSOs tab can be configured for rapidly recording already-completed QSOs from a paper logbook or from notes made during an operating session

 the Main window's Check Progress tab lets you check your progress towards DXCC and other DX awards